Natty Dread: Content

-Song writing credits
+Songwriting credits

-Although the album's liner notes list multiple songwriters, including family friends and band members, all songs were written by Marley.
+Although the album's liner notes list multiple songwriters, including family, friends and band members, all songs were written by Marley.
 Marley was involved in a contractual dispute with his former publishing company, Cayman Music.

 Vincent Ford, a childhood friend from Jamaica, was given writing credit for "No Woman, No Cry", as well as the songs "Crazy Baldheads" (with Marley's wife Rita), "Positive Vibration" and "Roots Rock Reggae" from the 1976 album Rastaman Vibration, along with "Inna De Red" and "Jah Bless" with Marley's son, Stephen.

 Marley had not wanted his new songs to be associated with Cayman and it had been speculated, including in his obituary in The Independent, that he had put them in the names of his close friends and family members as a means of avoiding the contractual restrictions and as a way to "provide lasting help to family and close friends".

 Marley's former manager Danny Sims sued to obtain royalty and ownership rights to the songs, claiming that Marley had actually written the songs but had assigned the credit to Ford to avoid meeting commitments made in prior contracts.
 A 1987 court decision sided with the Marley estate, which assumed full control of the songs.